joseph-flinn/site/data/posts/0016-what-how-social.md

 self-administers drugs, but when joined with other rats, chooses not to self-administer [[5](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7386559/)].
 Addiction in humans is not dissimilar.

-Past the basic need for human connection and community, Vicki Robin explores the idea of differences between national resources (money and assets) and natural resources (Community, Love) [[1](https://yourmoneyoryourlife.com/book-summary/)].
+Moving beyond the basic need for human connection and community, Vicki Robin explores the idea of differences between national resources (money and assets) and natural resources (Community, Love) [[1](https://yourmoneyoryourlife.com/book-summary/)].
 Being a billionaire living in a windowless room with no outside connection is pointless.
-And from a financial perspective, Community decreases the financial needs of normal life.
+In addition, from a financial perspective, Community decreases the financial needs of normal life.
 Doing everything solo costs a lot of money.
 Becoming a pilot and buying a plane costs hundreds of thousands of dollars, but an airplane ticket only costs a few hundred.
 Similarly, county snow removal is a part of what the country provides and costs a lot less in taxes (a few dollars a year) than purchasing a tractor and keeping the road clear (tens of thousands of dollars).
 This can go for just about everything.

 Community also builds purpose.
 Purpose for one's self is a fruitless endeavour [[6](https://simonsinek.com/books/find-your-why/)]. _Enough_ will never be enough.
-However, purpose for a broader community brings motivation and working long days in is not as painful because there is a larger goal than one's self;
+However, purpose for a broader community brings motivation and working long days is not as painful because there is a larger goal than one's self;
 leaving the world better than you found it.

 Human connection is a necessary part of the human experience.
 It fills basic human needs, but also opens up social